Lewable3d/Reading-Notes/Class 03.md

 - command in terminal: *git add*" and/or "*git commit -a*"
 - command in terminal: *git restore --staged <file>*... to unstage
 - command in terminal: *git commit -m "message here"*  takes the snapshot -m (argument) means include message
+- command in terminal: *git push origin main* sends any new commits (snapshots of your code) to Github.

 :smirk: